sjinno/sjinno.github.io/content/blog/ssh-basics.md

 \

-## 4. How do you switch between identities??
+## 4. How do you switch between identities?

 Every terminal session, you will have to `ssh-add ~/.ssh/<identity_file>` to add the identity you want to use.